Raanta, Hurricanes beat Bruins 5-1 in playoff series opener

 This time, they’re starting with a series lead.

+History favors the Bruins after they swept the Hurricanes in the Eastern Conference Finals in 2019 followed by a five-game win in the first round of the Toronto bubble a year later.

-Linus Ullmark finished with 20 saves for the Bruins, who have lost all four matchups with Carolina this year by a combined score of 21-2.
+This year, the Metropolitan Division champion Hurricanes have won all four meetings by a combined score of 21-2.

 CHECKING IN